Church Worker Wellness

 - Spiritual health – there is a need to offer strategies to local congregations in their ongoing support of the spiritual wellbeing of their church workers and households.

-The Church Worker Care Team of the District will work to address knowledge, attitude, and skill components for these priorities, taking into account the many ways in which church workers differ.
+The Church Worker Care Committee of the District is working to address knowledge, attitude, and skill components of these priorities, taking into account the many ways in which church workers differ.

 For more information on resources available for church worker wellness, you’re welcome to contact the following:

 785-357-4441, ext.
 200

 Assistant to the President for Education and Youth

 Check our directory of circuit visitors for contact information.